 Photo by Gregory Pleau

 The Eternal Flame Trail in New York has to be experienced to be enjoyed.
 Known for its namesake, a perpetually burning flame, the trail is also home to some of the most beautiful scenery imaginable.
-With a round-trip distance of just 1.8 miles and moderate difficulty levels, this trail may be enjoyed by families with children of moderately older age.
-They will have fun on the way there and probably sleep on the way back.
+With a round-trip distance of just 1.8 miles and moderate difficulty levels, this trail may be enjoyed by families with children of moderately older age as well pets that are on a leash.
+The family will have fun on the way there and probably sleep on the way back.
 This hike makes for a great experience.

 Harding Icefield Trail – Alaska